How Can a Negligent Defendant Shift Blame to Me for a Car Accident?

 B.C. law expects accident victims to take “reasonable” steps to offset their losses following an accident.
 This includes seeking timely medical treatment and, if the plaintiff cannot return to his or her previous job due to injuries, looking for alternative employment.
 If a judge or jury finds there was a failure to mitigate, it may reduce the defendant’s obligation to compensate the plaintiff accordingly.

 On July 10, 2018, the B.C.
-Court of Appeal issued a judgment in Rhodes v.
-City of Surrey.
+Court of Appeal issued a judgment in Rhodes vs. City of Surrey.
 This lawsuit arose from a single-car accident in Surrey.
 The plaintiff alleged the City of Surrey’s negligence caused the accident—specifically, by failing to address hazardous road conditions on the day in question.

-The accident itself took place almost a decade ago, on December 14, 2009.
+The accident itself took place almost a decade earlier, on December 14, 2009.
 The plaintiff was driving to work at the time.
 She approached a four-way intersection at 80th Avenue and 192nd Street in Surrey.
 The plaintiff testified that she was travelling at a normal speed toward the intersection when she applied her brakes.

 However, instead of coming to a stop, the vehicle “began to slide to her right” and toward a gas station.
 Ultimately, the car collided with a concrete pedestal that was part of the station.

 There were no witnesses to the accident aside from the plaintiff herself.
 As noted above, the plaintiff sued the City of Surrey, alleging its negligent road maintenance caused her vehicle to slide off the road and into the gas station.
-The City denied liability, and argued that even if it was negligent, the plaintiff was contributorily negligent and failed to mitigate her damages.
+The city denied liability, and argued that even if it was negligent, the plaintiff was contributorily negligent and failed to mitigate her damages.

 The Evidence at Trial